The Aquarium Ecosystem As Art

 Some of the most ideal inhabitants for a planted nano tank are not a fish at all, but rather shrimp.

 The minimal bioload of freshwater aquarium shrimp, such as cherry shrimp, will not overpower your tank’s waste management system the way fish do.

-And, aquarium shrimp are available in a number of colors, including red, yellow, orange and even blue.
+And, aquarium shrimp are available in a range of colors, including red, yellow, orange and even blue.

 If shrimp are not for you, don’t worry, a small but striking number of miniature fish make great additions to a nano tank.

 Some of my favorite nano fish include: